 Common Triggers

-• Everyday Stressors: The demands of daily life can be overwhelming.
-From work deadlines to financial pressures, these everyday stressors can extreme unease in anyone.
+- Everyday Stressors: The demands of daily life can be overwhelming.
+From work deadlines to financial pressures, these everyday stressors can cause extreme unease in anyone.

-• Health Concerns: Worries about health, whether real or imagined, can lead to health worries.
+- Health Concerns: Whether real or imagined, worries about health can lead to health worries.
 Individuals may obsessively check symptoms or fear the worst-case scenario.

-• Life Transitions: Major life changes like moving, starting a new job, or getting married can be stressful.
+- Life Transitions: Major life changes, such as moving, starting a new job, or getting married, can be stressful.
 Even positive changes can trigger unease.

 Coping Strategies